GRASS OF PARNASSUS

 No relation to : Grass

-Apparently, the above photographs taken on the Sefton Coast are a coastal compact form, var. condensata (which the BSBI website does not mention).
-This is possibly an example of cytopolyploidy, a variation in the chromosome numbers in Grass of Parnassus varieties.
+Apparently, the above photographs taken on the Sefton Coast are a coastal compact form, var. condensata (of which the BSBI website does not mention).
+This is possibly an example of cytopolyploidy, a variation in the chromosome numbers in varieties of Grass-of-Parnassus.

-It grows on peaty soil, and here on the Sefton Coast is at the bottom of an old slack which must regularly become wet with lying water in winter.
-It smells sweet only when the sun is shining.
+It also grows on peaty soil, and here on the Sefton Coast is at the bottom of an old slack which must regularly become wet with lying water in winter.
+It smells sweet, reminiscent of honey, only when the sun is shining.
+It is the County Flower of Cumberland and Sutherland.

 Distribution